Nature’s solutions to climate change: Part 2 - algae

 Algae in our oceans

-The second story in our four-part series has been adapted from a 2023 National Science Week presentation at the Royal Botanic Garden Sydney by Associate Professor Katherina Petrou.
+The second story in our three-part series has been adapted from a 2023 National Science Week presentation at the Royal Botanic Garden Sydney by Associate Professor Katherina Petrou.
 Associate Professor Petrou works at the University of Technology Sydney, studying microalgae and its responses to global warming and the acidification of our oceans.

 An increasingly blue planet